 Honokohau Beach and Ai'opio Beach are part of the Kaloko-Honokohau National Historical Park, preserving hidden treasures of an ancient Hawaiian civilization.
 Just two miles north of Kailua-Kona, the 1160-acre park is home to many significant Hawaiian artifacts and archaeological sites, petroglyphs, trails, beaches, freshwater springs and three fishponds, providing evidence that the area once supported a sizeable Hawaiian community.

 The beautiful setting along the coast makes Kaloko-Honokohau National Park a wonderful place to explore.
-It’s a great place for a relatively easy Hawaii hike, less than 1.5 miles (2.5k) from south to north.
+It is one of five National Parks on the Big Island and a great place for a relatively easy Hawaii hike, less than 1.5 miles (2.5k) from south to north.

-Ai'opio Beach is the first beach you will encounter, just a short walk past the southern entrance to Kaloko-Honokohau National Park, south of Honokohau Beach.
+Ai'opio Beach is the first of the Big Island beaches you will encounter, just a short walk past the southern entrance to Kaloko-Honokohau National Park, south of Honokohau Beach.
 Tranquil and serene, Ai’opio Beach is uncrowded with a peaceful charm and a soothing energy.
 Protected from ocean surges by offshore reefs, gentle wisps of waves lap softly at the shoreline.

 The cove adjacent to Ai'opio Beach is perfect for kids to romp in and is a great place to relax.
 We often see birds clinging to the edges of the thatched roof heiau (a well-preserved Hawaiian temple), nibbling on the dry grass.